Deep Learning Methods for Calibrated Photometric Stereo and Beyond: Categorization by Input Processing

 \subsubsection{Problem of spatially varying BRDF}

-However, the original all-pixel method PS-FCN \cite{chen2018ps} has some drawbacks.
-First, PS-FCN cannot handle surfaces with spatially varying materials.
+However, the original all-pixel method PS-FCN \cite{chen2018ps} had some limitations.
+To begin with, PS-FCN cannot handle surfaces with spatially varying materials.
 Since all-pixel methods leverage convolutional networks to process input in a patch-based manner, they may have difficulties in dealing with steep color changes caused by surfaces with spatially varying materials.
 It can be seen as the negative effect of considering observations in the neighborhood when computing the feature maps.
+As shown in Fig. \ref{figsvbrdf}, the head and collar region is with spatially varying BRDF.
+The original per-pixel method PS-FCN \cite{chen2018ps} was less effective in handling regions with spatially varying BRDF, where the color change of the beard influenced the surface normal map.
+While improved methods, such as PS-FCN (Norm.) \cite{chen2022deep} and NormAttention-PSN \cite{ju2022Normattention}, showed significantly enhanced reconstruction results.
+This problem may be rooted in two key factors.
+Firstly, the feature extraction network encounters difficulty in decoupling the changes between the photometric shading cues and BRDFs.
+In other words, the feature extraction network may struggle to differentiate between changes in pixel values due to variations in surface structures and those resulting from different material properties.
+Secondly, the per-pixel methods inherently incorporate local context information, where each estimated surface normal vector depends on neighboring pixels when computing feature maps.
+Consequently, surface normal estimations can be influenced by spatially varying BRDF.

-To solve this problem, Chen \emph{et al.} further proposed PS-FCN (Norm.) \cite{chen2022deep}.
-Rather than creating a large-scale training set with spatially-varying materials, an observation normalization method, which concatenates all the observations and normalizes them, was introduced, as follows:
+To solve this limitation, Chen \emph{et al.} further proposed PS-FCN (Norm.) \cite{chen2022deep}.
+Rather than creating a large-scale training set with spatially varying materials, an observation normalization method, which concatenated all the observations and normalizes them, was introduced, as follows: